Labryn/GPT-Standard/README.md

 The GSSF Standard is our answer to 'GPT Amnesia.'
 By creating a universal format for session saving, we're setting the stage for future interactions to be more insightful and coherent.

+## Tackling GPT Amnesia
+**GPT Amnesia** refers to the gradual, loss of context or knowledge during prolonged sessions, leading to a breakdown in communication efficiency.
+It typically occurs when the LLM "forgets" earlier inputs in a session, impacting overall performance.
+Addressing these symptoms is a key focus of GSSF, ensuring the GPT retains essential context and minimizes information degradation during long interactions.

 ### Metadata

 Metadata isn't just data about data; it's the soul of any GPT session.
 Here are the new fields we're introducing: